Tides of History | 31 December 2020 | 0h 40m | Listen Later | iTunes

 Fall of Civilizations Podcast | 29 June 2019 | 1h 43m | Listen Later | iTunes

-Works through the evidence that rats, slavers and disease were the downfall of Easter Island – not thoughtless deforestation to erect moai (stone monuments), with consequent civil war.
+Works through the evidence that rats, slavers and disease were the downfall of Easter Island – not, as popularised by Jared Diamond, thoughtless deforestation to erect moai (stone monuments), with consequent civil war.

 Talking Books | 12 September 2017 | 0h 52m | Listen Later